jonashcroft/wp-to-contentful/README.md

-# A script to automatically migrate posts from WordPress to Contentful.
+# A script to migrate posts from WordPress to Contentful.

-This is a script that will use export all posts from WordPress using the Rest API, and import them into Contentful using the Content Management API.
+This is a script that will export all posts from WordPress using the Rest API and import them into Contentful using the Content Management API.

-I've used this script for my own personal site, and decided to share it and document my process used to develop it so people can learn from it.
+I've used this script for my own personal site and decided to share it and document my process used to develop it so people can learn from it.
 The basis of the script is intended to be expanded on for your own specifc purpose, but you can use the script as-is by modifying a few things.

 Full write-up can be found here: https://ashcroft.dev/blog/script-migrate-wordpress-posts-contentful/